hengque/elk-analytics-katacoda-tutorial/elk-analytics/step7.md

 Once again, navigate to the hamburger menu and this time click on `Dashboard`, just below `Discover`.
 Click `Create a new dashboard`, then `Create panel`, and choose `Lens`.
 You can now drag one of the fields from the left into the middle area and a graph will automatically be created for that field.

-The default suggestions of Kibana when you try this with different fields will not always be exactly what you want, however.
+The default suggestions of Kibana when you try this with different fields will not always be exactly what you want, however (if you dragged some random fields to the middle area, you can always reset it by clicking the red `Reset layer` button to the right).
 So, we will now showcase three different ways you can visualize data.
 The first two are relatively simple, and the third one is a bit more involved.

 (Remember to save the graphs by clicking `Save and return` in the top right when you are done with them)

-## Ratio of info to error message
+## Ratio of info to error messages

 Pick the `Donut` chart-type from the dropdown.
 From the left area, drag the `log_level.keyword` field to the middle area.
 To change the colors to be more indicative, go to the area on the right and click `Top values of log_level.keyword`, scroll down to `Color palette`, and pick *Status* instead of *Default*.